nschorgh/CaveXML/cavexml.md

 -   Elements with *maxOccurs=1* can appear at most once within a record, whereas the default is *maxOccurs=unbounded*.
 (The UISIC refers to this as multi-valued, as opposed to single-valued.)

 -   CaveXML defines only these 22 elements, although additional elements may be added in future.
-No other elements are allowed, but there may be ways of adding a second namespace.
+No other elements are allowed, but there may be ways of adding a another namespace.

 -   The elements must appear in the order listed above.